Historic Diamonds / Royal Stories

 Written by: Grant Mobley

 At the Smithsonian’s National Museum of Natural History in Washington, D.C., a glittering symbol of imperial opulence and enduring craftsmanship sits behind glass: the Napoleon Diamond Necklace.
-Commissioned in 1811 by Emperor Napoleon Bonaparte to celebrate the birth of his heir, the elaborate diamond necklace is a masterclass in early 19th-century jewelry, rich in history, technical brilliance, and nearly unmatched extravagance.
+Commissioned in 1811 by Emperor Napoleon Bonaparte to celebrate the birth of his heir, the elaborate diamond necklace is a master class in early 19th-century jewelry, rich in history, technical brilliance and nearly unmatched extravagance.

 Meet the Expert